Districts of Myanmar

-The District's role is more supervisory as the Townships are the basic administrative unit of local governance.
-A District is led by a District Administrator, a civil servant appointed through the General Administration Department (GAD) of the Ministry of Home Affairs (MOHA).
-The Minister of Home Affairs is to be appointed by the military according to the 2008 constitution.
+Districts (ခရိုင်, Kharuing; [kʰəjàiɰ̃]) are the second-level administrative divisions of Myanmar.
+They are the subdivisions of the regions and states of Myanmar.
+Districts are in turn are subdivided into townships, then towns, wards and villages.
+Prior to 2022, there were 76 districts in Myanmar.
+The number of districts was expanded to a total of 121 on 30 April 2022 through Notification 319/2022 through 333/2022 under the authority of the Ministry of Home Affairs with the most new districts going to Shan State and Yangon Region.

-Here is a list of districts of Myanmar by state/region:
+The district's role is more supervisory as the townships are the basic administrative unit of local governance.
+A district is led by a district administrator, a civil servant appointed through the General Administration Department (GAD) of the Ministry of Home Affairs (MOHA).
+The minister of home affairs is to be appointed by the military according to the 2008 constitution.